MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

 RS_DATABASE|The Redshift Database that you're interested in extracting.|Y RS_SECRET_ARN|The Secret ARN with your credentials.|Y SCHEMA_FILTER|SQL statement to filter the schemas you're interested in.
 By default the script ignores the `information_schema`, `pg_catalog` and `pg_internal` schemas.|N
 MAX_ITERATIONS|AWS handles requests asynchronously, therefore we need to perform constant checks on the query for completion.
 This value sets the max iterations allowed before finishing the script.
-Every iteration waits 5 seconds|N
+Every iteration waits 5 seconds.|N

 * After modifying these variables, execute the scripts and your DDL Code should be extracted into the path you specified.